pingJustin/readmeGenerator/README.md

 - [Questions](#questions)

 ## Description
-Description1
+Test

 ## Installation
-Instructions1
+Test

 ## Usage
-Usage1
+Test

 ## Contributing
-Contributor1
+Test

 ## Tests
-Test1
+Test

 ## License
-This project is covered under the Apache License 2.0.
+This project is covered under the MIT License.

 ## Questions
 For questions about this project, please visit my GitHub profile:
 [jkelley](https://github.com/jkelley)

-For additional questions, you can reach me at: jkelley@gmail.com
+For additional questions, you can reach me at: pingjustin@gmail.com